cskevint/close-duplicate-tabs/README.md

 ## Usage

-Once installed, the extension will automatically close any duplicate tabs that you open.
+Once installed, the extension will automatically close any duplicate tabs that you open when you click the extension button in the toolbar.
 You don't need to do anything manually.

 ## Contributing